 Manchester United return from European action to host West Ham United at Old Trafford in the Premier League on Saturday evening.

-Ole Gunnar Solskjaer will be forced into at least two changes from Wednesday night following the suspensions of Luke Shaw and Ashley Young, but is expected to rotate his starting XI further with our trip to Camp Nou this Tuesday.
+Ole Gunnar Solskjaer will be forced into at least two changes from Wednesday night following the suspensions of Luke Shaw and Ashley Young, but the manager is expected to rotate his starting XI further with our trip to Camp Nou this Tuesday.

 We head into the weekend down in sixth position and three points outside of the top four.
 Here is the team I think Ole will name to face the Hammers: